This was a city defined by its new downtown.

 Enter an eclectic main street marked by a pair of thirty-foot sculptures in red, imagined by the internationally-renowned artist John Raymond Henry.
 Over 15,000 residents in townhomes and elevated condos now connect in the signature restaurants and shops that line the street, as folding storefronts allow restaurants to pour out onto the sidewalk—and a combination of layered lights, urban materials and custom landscaping tie all of the spaces and experiences together.

+Project featured at ICSC RECon 2019 (click to learn more).
 This project was completed by Beame Architectural Partnership prior to joining RSP.